 Rather than the mechanism of electric field acceleration of ions to cause dense emission of highly ionized ions as the source of the 10-30 nm continuum radiation of hydrogen plasmas, the ion line emission on top of the continuum was determined to be due to secondary emission of absorbed continuum radiation as in the case of astronomical sources.
 The emission in both cases was determined to be of non-thermal nature.
 Moreover, the 10-30 nm EUV continuum was observed in our laboratory from plasma having essentially no field.
-The HOH catalyst formed in the SF-CIHT cell was further shown to give 10.1 nm short-wavelength cutoff EUV continuum radiation of the same nature as in the pinch plasmas by igniting a solid fuel source of H and HOH catalyst by passing an ultra-low voltage, high current through the fuel to produce explosive plasma.
+The HOH catalyst formed in the SF-CIHT cell was further shown to give EUV radiation of the same nature as in the pinch plasmas by igniting a solid fuel source of H and HOH catalyst by passing an ultra-low voltage, high current through the fuel to produce explosive plasma.
+No chemical reaction can release such high-energy light, and the electric field was that of a voltage of less than 15 V for atmospheric-pressure collisional plasma.
+No high field existed to form highly ionized ions that could give radiation in this region.
+This plasma source serves as strong evidence for the existence of the transition of H to hydrino H(1/4) by HOH as the catalyst.